 Does life insurance pay for funeral expenses?
 Burial insurance, also known as final expense insurance and funeral insurance, is a relatively unknown product among many consumers.
 Yet, it can be an essential part of your financial plan to ensure that you have the money for funeral costs if something happens.
 This guide will look at what burial insurance policies are and how you can get more information about them.

 - What is Final Expense Life Insurance?

 - The Difference Between Burial Insurance and Preneed Funeral Insurance

 - How Much Does a Funeral Cost?

-- Burial Insurance Calculator
+- Burial Insurance Policy Calculator

-- Burial Insurance Quotes
+- Burial Insurance Policy Rates

-- Burial Insurance Rates
+- How Does Burial Insurance Work?